 The basic analytics requirements are:

-- Standard events set up for sessions, CTA, page views
+- Standard events set up for sessions, CTAs, page views, idle timeouts.

 - Video analytics on playback, time spent, pause, scrubbing, volume adjustment.